Idles: Political activism

 Idles have been described as a "post-Brexit" political rock band.
 Their songs include political messages on a diverse range of topics including feminism, mass media and immigration.
 British newspaper The Guardian wrote in 2024 that "the subjects the band sparred with along the way ranged from white privilege to Brexit to immigration to class, with a special wallop reserved for the crueler aspects of traditional masculinity".

 English punk duo Bob Vylan criticised Idles in June 2020, accusing them of neglecting to comment on the murder of George Floyd, and alleged that this was for commercial reasons.
 Idles responded by saying that they took time to comment on the murder of Floyd because "there was a lot of virtue-signalling and we wanted to make sure that anything we contributed was going to be [helpful]".
-Bob Vylan again criticised the band a month into the Gaza war for not speaking about the Palestinian cause despite being left-wing.
+Bob Vylan, who have had previous experience with controversial subjects, again criticised the band a month into the Gaza war for not speaking about the Palestinian cause despite being left-wing.
 Subsequently, Joe Talbot voiced support for Palestinians at the launch show for the album Tangk, by changing lyrics to include references to Palestine, while guitarist Mark Bowen led chants of "ceasefire now".
 The band have continued to speak about the topic, including during their set at the 2024 Glastonbury Festival.